mikecancode/original-hexagonal-rooms/readme.txt

 The current next set of tasks for the overall game remains the same as yesterday:

-1) Clean up the file names - perhaps remove all the "ex43"s at the beginning.
-2) Clean up the indenting in all files.
+1) Clean up the indenting in all files.
-3) Possibly find a better ending than "exit".
-4) Continue refactoring the code, especially tictactoe / purple room.
+2) Continue refactoring the code, especially the initialize functions in the color rooms.
+3) Deal with the giant stacktrace problem that happens when you quit out of the game.

 That's it for now....